asreview/asreview/docs/source/installation.rst

    <a href="https://docs.conda.io/en/latest/miniconda.html#macosx-installers" target="_blank">the Miniconda website</a>

 .. figure:: ../images/installation/miniconda.png
    :alt:

-Download the macOS version from |miniconda| and follow the default installation instructions.
+Download the 'Miniconda3 MacOSX 64-bit pkg' from |miniconda| and follow the default installation instructions.
 After installing Miniconda, make sure to close and reopen your Terminal, and again execute:

 .. code::